-Today’s supply chain looks entirely different than it did ten years ago — or even five years ago for that matter.
-Changing customer expectations, the cloud, social, mobile and the Internet of Things (IoT) have all disrupted the supply chain and will continue to do so for the foreseeable future.
+Today’s supply chain looks entirely different than it did even a few years ago.
+Changing customer expectations, the cloud, social media, mobile technology and the Internet of Things (IoT) have all disrupted the supply chain and forever changed the way vendors, manufacturers, retailers and customers interact with each other.

-Although managing service parts inventory is critical for developing positive customer relationships, many enterprises are still failing.
+Although managing service parts inventory is critical for developing positive customer relationships, many businesses are still failing.
 For companies that sell complex products (like heavy machinery), this is particularly challenging.

 In recent years businesses have collected massive amounts of data on customers and internal operations.
 The advent of predictive analytics will convert this data into actionable business insights.
-By 2020, predictive analytics will be worth $9.2 billion globally.
-Predictive analytics will impact the supply chain by enabling forecasting and trend analyses that can be used in real-time decision-making, not just post hoc analysis.
+By 2025, predictive analytics will be worth $21.5 billion globally.
+Predictive analytics will impact the supply chain by enabling forecasting and trend analyses that can be used in real-time decision-making, not just post-hoc analysis.

-Imagine, for example, that a particular product tends to trend during the summer month.
-In combination with a robust ERP system, predictive analytics can help you prepare for that with laser-like precision.
+Imagine, for example, that a particular product tends to trend during the summer months.
+In combination with a robust ERP system that supports material requirements planning and supply chain management, predictive analytics can help you prepare for fluctuations in demand with laser-like precision.

-As IoT devices increase in adoption, there are exciting possibilities for the supply chain.
-IoT devices will affect fleet management, shipment tracking, and inventory management (among others).
-As today’s customers expect faster service and have less patience for mistakes, IoT devices will enable enterprises to enhance the supply chain with speed and agility to meet these demands.
+As IoT technology increases in adoption, there are exciting possibilities for the supply chain.
+IoT technology will affect fleet management, logistics management, shipment tracking, inventory management and more.
+As today’s customers expect faster service and have less patience for long ship times, IoT technology will enable organizations to optimize the supply chain with speed and agility to meet these demands.

 Economic growth in China and India means that major markets are opening up to new possibilities, but also posing new challenges.
-Businesses will need to arrange supply chain logistics, determine how new customers differ from existing customers and develop strategies for competing in increasingly crowded markets.
+Businesses will need to arrange supply chain logistics management, determine how new customers differ from existing customers and develop strategies for competing in increasingly crowded markets.

-In the years to come, “smart” ERP will help businesses optimize the new supply chain.
-These ERP platforms go beyond data storage repositories to provide business data-driven insights.
-Cloud-based ERP is growing enabling access to more data than ever, in real-time.
-Companies who are quick to embrace smart ERP will better serve customers and bring products to market much more quickly.
+Modern ERP solutions will help businesses optimize the new supply chain now and in the future.
+These ERP platforms go beyond data storage to provide businesses with data-driven insights.
+Cloud-based ERP is growing in popularity and functionality, enabling business leaders to access more data in real-time than ever before.
+Companies that are quick to embrace modern ERP solutions will better serve customers and bring products to market much quicker and more affordably.